RepRapThailand/TFTLCD-Library/README.txt

 ili9488(3.95inch 320x480)

 Adafruit_TFTLCD.cpp
-You set a value of #define of TFTHEIGHT and TFTWEIGHT appropriately.
+You have to set a value of #define of TFTHEIGHT and TFTWEIGHT appropriately.